alonitac/DevOpsBootcampUPES/tutorials/aws_lambda.md

 5. Copy and deploy `face-blur-lambdas/face-detection/*.py` as the function source code (use the console code editor).
 6. The IAM role of this function should have the following permissions: `AmazonS3FullAccess`, `AmazonRekognitionFullAccess` and `AWSStepFunctionsFullAccess`.
 It's recommended to use the same IAM role for all functions!
 7. Configure a trigger for an **All object create** events for a given S3 bucket on objects with `.mp4` suffix (create a bucket and enable event notification if needed).
-8. Later on, when you create the Step Function state machine, add the following env var to this function:
-   `STATE_MACHINE_ARN=<state-machine-ARN>`

 #### Create the "check-rekognition-job-status" function